WalletConnect/walletconnect-docs/api/api-keys.md

-# Api Keys
+# API Keys

 ## How to implement

-Api keys will be implement through the url.
+API keys will be implement through the url.
 The format of the api keys is:

 Url parameters needed